Standschütze Hellriegel M1915: Ammunition

-The Standschütze Hellriegel could feed from a drum magazine with a capacity of approximately 100-160 rounds.
-The magazine was not actually connected to the submachine gun itself and instead fed the cartridges through a flexible chute.
-The unusual appearance of this drum magazine has led many people to assume it is belt-fed, however, this is not the case with the rounds being unconnected from one another and are propelled along the drum and feed chute by a spring.
+Hellriegel's submachine gun could be fed from a drum magazine with a capacity of approximately 100-160 rounds.
+The magazine was not actually connected to the gun itself as the cartridges travelled through a flexible chute.
+The unusual appearance of the magazine has led many people to assume that the gun was belt-fed, however, this is not the case with the rounds being unconnected from one another and are propelled along the drum and feed chute by a spring.
 The design is very similar to the German TM 08 snail magazine, which was used in the Luger P08 pistol and MP-18 submachine gun.
-The gun also appeared to use a box magazine with a capacity of around 20-30 rounds.
-Visually, it appears to be very similar to the box magazine of the Thompson submachine gun.
+Apparently the gun could also use a box magazine with a capacity of around 20-30 rounds, which looks very similar to the box magazine of a Thompson submachine gun.

 Operation

 As can be seen from the surviving photographs, the operation of the submachine gun required two men, a shooter and a magazine carrier.
 The magazine carrier wears a backpack that could contain five drum magazines, two box magazines and a kit for cleaning the weapon.
 The shooter wears a shoulder belt, which may have been used to carry the submachine gun.
 It is possible that the metal buckle on the belt was used for marching fire while shooting from the hip.
 A similar device was later used for the Browning Automatic Rifle, a "cup" that supported the stock of the automatic rifle when held on the hip.